jarrenb/bdefaultsm-css/readme.md

 ## version 3

 i've decided to remove the normalize css file after reading (actually skimming, and maybe i shouldn't be this easily swayed by arguments or maybe it just means i never really liked the idea of using a normalize for this project in the first place and i just did because i thought i should because that's what people do) [this article](https://meiert.com/en/blog/stop-using-resets/)

+i've switched all "em" units and "px" units to rem and set the font-size of html to 18px because 18px is dope

 ## opinionated